 By mid-December, I noticed that depth perception is possible even in low light conditions and that it is a new skill on which I can rely, and which will become more useful as it becomes more familiar to me.

-Sceptics, who have watched My Serrapeptase Adventure, from the beginning, suggested to me that many of the improvements in my health, which have excited me so much, are, in fact, a recovery of the health I lost in the years immediately before My Serrapeptase Adventure began.
+Sceptics, who followed My Serrapeptase Adventure from the beginning, suggested that the improvements in my health, which have excited me so much, are the recovery of the health I lost in the years immediately before My Serrapeptase Adventure began.
 Although I do not share their view, I can understand it.

 The development of depth perception (3-D vision) is distinctly different, even from the other improvements in my eyesight, which I have reported before.
 The reason I have never experienced depth perception before now is a direct result of the underlying brain damage of cerebral palsy.
 This means that my newfound ability to perceive depth and to begin to make sense of it cannot be described as a recovery.
 To the best of my knowledge, it is not possible to recover a skill, which was never previously available.

 2007 has been a fantastic year!
 A year in which the smallest detail became a visual feast and the awe-inspiring beauty of open spaces was shown to me with crystal clarity for the first time in my life.
-My ability to see new things for the first time and familiar things with new clarity is, perhaps, the most exciting and unexpected of all the gifts of My Serrapeptase Adventure, so far.
+My ability to see new things for the first time and familiar things with greater clarity is the most exciting and unexpected of all the gifts of My Serrapeptase Adventure, so far.

-For the first time, I have been able to recognise the faces of friends from a distance, which has given me a curious mixture of the familiarity of established friendships, combined with the excitement of seeing someone for the first time; because they have literally looked different, each time my eyesight has improved.
+For the first time, I have been able to recognise the faces of friends from a distance.
+This has given me a curious mixture of the familiarity of established friendships, combined with the excitement of seeing someone for the first time; because they have literally looked different, each time my eyesight has improved.